FLSA Claim: South Florida Construction Company Pays Nearly $125,000 in Back Wages

 Federally Funded Construction Projects are Subject to Unique Wage and Hour Requirements

 Companies that take on federally funded construction are required to pay a ‘prevailing wage’.
 Simply defined, a prevailing wage is defined as the hourly wage that is the standard rate of pay within a particular geographic area.
 Notably, a prevailing wage is inclusive of all relevant employee benefits.
 Prevailing wage benefits should be consistent with industry standards.

 The federal government does not want to ‘undercut’ employee wages when approving a new contract in the construction industry.
 It requires general contractors and subcontractors to pay market rate wages for their area.
 Prevailing wage cases can be complicated as the proper wage can vary from region to region and from job to job.
 Employers that work under federally funded contracts and fail to pay a prevailing wage may be held legally liable through a wage and hour claim.

 If you are an employer or employee with questions about prevailing wage regulations, you should consult with an experienced wage and hour lawyer.
 Your employment attorney will review your issue and help you take action to protect your rights and interests.

 Call Our West Palm Beach FLSA Attorneys for Help With Your Legal Claim

 At Pike & Lustig, LLP, we represent employers and employees in the full range of FLSA cases.
 Do you want more information about prevailing wages or overtime laws?
 We are more than ready to help.
 Call us now for a confidential review of your case.
-With locations in West Palm Beach and Miami, our attorneys handle prevailing wage and overtime cases all over the wider region, including in Miami-Dade, Broward, Monroe, Martin, and Palm Beach counties.
+With locations in West Palm Beach, Wellington and Miami, our attorneys handle prevailing wage and overtime cases all over the wider region, including in Miami-Dade, Broward, Monroe, Martin, and Palm Beach counties.